Sumith-Hegde/stockPricePrediction-timeSeries-/README.md

 # stockPricePrediction-timeSeries-
-predicts stock prices and shows the comparison using graphs streamlit python library is used for visualisation
+Predicts stock prices and shows the comparison using graphs.

+Streamlit python library is used for visualisation.